nih-cfde/training-and-engagement/docs/General-Tutorials/install_conda_tutorial.md

 ### Step 5: Configure conda

-- conda uses channels to look for available software installations.
+Conda uses channels to look for available software installations.
 These are some good channels to set up:

 ```
 conda config --add channels bioconda